 Adeesh Fulay has a great intro article here.

 Make sure to copy your module code into the $MIDDLEWARE_HOME/bin/emcliext directory.
-It doesn't need to be compiled, it will be compiled if needed upon the first invocation, but if you are involved in a session something like this then the Jython interpreter that EMCLI is calling cannot find your module and needs to be available in that directory:
+It doesn't need to be compiled, it will be compiled if needed upon the first invocation, but if you are involved in a session and see an error similar to what is below, then the Jython interpreter that EMCLI is calling cannot find your module and needs to be available in that emcliext directory: